andrea-prearo/andrea-prearo.github.io/_posts/2023-11-25-Handling-UI-state-with-redux.md

 Now, this sounds pretty cool.
 And it can actually be a very powerful mechanism to allow injecting custom behavior in libraries (many networking libraries, for instance, indeed leverage this approach).

-But if your use case is much simpler, as it's common in the context of mobile applications, the extra complexity of handing **middleware** and **side effects** is probably not worth.
+But if your use case is much simpler, as it's common in the context of mobile applications UI, the extra complexity of handing **middleware** and **side effects** is probably not worth.
 Among other things because it usually ends up making the code harder to read, test, and reason about.

 ## A simplified Redux approach: No **middleware**, no **side effects**

-So, let's ignore **middleware** and **side effects** and see how we can directly handle asynchronous computations in the context of a **reducer**.
+So, let's ignore **middleware** and **side effects** and see how we can directly handle asynchronous logic in the context of a **reducer**.
 One simple way to achieve this is, for instance, to force the **reducer** to always return the new state asynchronously:

 `reduce(State, Action) async -> State`

-This, as usually happens, is a trade off: Now we're forced to handle all state transitions as asynchronous, even those that are inherently synchronous.
+This, as usually happens, is a trade off: Now we're forced to handle all state transitions asynchronously, even those that are inherently synchronous.
 Personally, though, I find the simplicity of this approach is a good enough reason to justify this compromise.

 Let's now take a look at a possible implementation of the above simplistic approach to a Redux based state container: